listman-io/docs/README.md

 9. If you need to archive or export lists from multiple SharePoint Instances available on different hosts you have to create a dedicated subscription for each host.

-Once subscription is activated your card will be billed immediately.
+> Once subscription is activated your card will be billed immediately.
 Make sure you have sufficient funds available on your card each month so your subscription will stay active.

-### **`siteUrl` vs `host`?**
+### **`siteUrl` vs `host`**
 Your SharePoint Instance is usually available via urls like:
  * `https://listman.sharepoint.com`,
  * `https://localhost:4545` or even